The Rich Heritage of Left Bank Bordeaux: A Journey Through Terroir

 Bordeaux, one of the most iconic wine regions in the world, is located in southwestern France, where two rivers, the Garonne and the Dordogne, meet to form the Gironde estuary.
 The region is known for producing some of the world’s most highly prized and collectible wines.

-Varietals of the Right Bank
+Varietals of the Left Bank Bank Bordeaux

 Medoc